An Update on the Possibility of a Civil Partnership for Opposite-Sex Couples

 Their appeal was previously rejected on the basis that the government should have more time to consider the impact of the extension of marriage to same-sex couples on civil partnerships, prior to making a final decision on whether to dispense with civil partnerships or extend to opposite-sex couples.

-The law, as it currently stands, allows same-sex couples to legally formalise their relationships by way of either civil partnership or civil marriage (pursuant to the Marriage (Same Sex Couples) Act 2013).
+The law, as it currently stands, allows same-sex couples to legally formalise their relationships by way of either civil partnerships or civil marriages (pursuant to the Marriage (Same Sex Couples) Act 2013).
 Opposite-sex couples, however, are limited to only civil marriage, in order to gain the legal benefits and protections that come with a legally recognised relationship.

 Why choose a civil partnership over a marriage?